Chris Owen (actor)

+For his supporting role in October Sky (1999), Owen was nominated for the YoungStar Award for Best Performance by a Young Actor in a Drama Film.
+He has also had supporting roles in the comedy films Angus (1995), Black Sheep (1996), and Ready to Rumble (2000), and the drama films Dear Wendy (2005), The Mist (2007), and Fortress (2012).

 Life and career

-Owen began acting as early as age ten, with his first recorded film credit in Le peloton d'exécution (1991), a French-Canadian film.
-After that, he appeared in numerous films of the 1990s, like Major Payne, Black Sheep, Can't Hardly Wait, She's All That, October Sky, and the 1995 film Angus, the first of five films with longtime friend and collaborator Charlie Talbert.
+Owen was born in Royal Oak, Michigan.
+He began acting as early as age ten, with his first recorded film credit in Le peloton d'exécution (1991), a French-Canadian film.
+After that, he appeared in numerous films of the 1990s, like Major Payne, Black Sheep, Can't Hardly Wait, She's All That, October Sky and the 1995 film Angus, the first of five films with longtime friend and collaborator Charlie Talbert.